 Where the design community meets.

-Photographer at helenaprice.com Joined about 6 years ago
+Photographer at helenaprice.com Joined almost 7 years ago

 Hey Luke!
 Thank you!!

 How did you decide on the formal aspects of the portraits?
 Why the saturated colors, dramatic oblique light from the left, and deep blue background?
 Also, how did you choose which visual aspects to standardize (e.g. the cropping) and which to not standardize (the way the heads are posed)?

 From a straight gutteral standpoint, I usually know what color I want to use as soon as I get an assignment - I wanted to shoot George W. Bush on a pinkish-beige background, for instance, and I wanted to shoot these on navy blue.
 It makes zero sense, but it's what my gut wants.

 Beyond that, I wanted to photograph the subjects in a way that didn't feel stereotypically techy, and felt more like an editorial magazine portrait.
 I wanted to put the subjects in a context normally reserved for CEOs or people who land magazine portraits.
 I wanted the aesthetic to feel dignified and elevated.
 In terms of the lighting, I just lit it how I always like to light stuff - directional and soft.
 I often use windows to get this kind of light, but for this I needed to create 100 consistent portraits so I used lights to essentially create a fake window.